 12 Festive & Free Holiday Light Displays in Tampa Bay

 With year-round warm temps and absolutely no chance of snow, Tampa is far from the idyllic winter wonderland Christmas destination.
 However, the absence of a White Christmas does not stop Bay area cities from getting into the Christmas spirit.
-A number of festive light displays and annual holiday events can be enjoyed throughout throughout the month of December.
+A number of festive light displays and annual holiday events can be enjoyed throughout throughout the holiday season.
 Here’s a look at the most festive free light displays throughout the Bay area.

 This 70 acre park in Largo puts on a dazzling light show each holiday season.
 With over 2 million lights, it’s the best display in Pinellas County.
 For an extra fee, you can take a ride on a carousel and enjoy the lights via a seven story Ferris Wheel.
 The events runs nightly from 6-11pm, from Thanksgiving weekend until New Year’s day.
 Be on the lookout for special holiday events including a festive holiday market.